"Children of the Great Mystery"

 Traditionally, our ancestors who lived in gaa-zaaga'eganikag, the land of many lakes (the North American Great Lakes area), have always been aware of an existence in the cosmos that vibrates with a sacred, creative energy.

 The design of these rings for example, reflects the concept of aanji-nkwehkamong enweying shka-kimi-kweng: "Reconnecting our voice with Creation."
-The Anishinaabe ancestors believed in the importance of joining one's voice on a regular base with the voices of the spiritual world.

 Both halves, the one of red gold and the white gold half inlaid with a rising sun and a crescent moon symbolizing the sky, reflect all aspects of GICHI-MANIDOO as they symbolically connect the individual to the whole of cosmos.